Tim-DK/SCCMdocs/sccm/core/plan-design/hierarchy/plan-for-site-system-servers-and-site-system-roles.md

 -   One or more feature specific site system roles like a software update point, which you use to manage software updates for managed devices, or a reporting services point so you can run reports to monitor and understand or share information about your deployment

 Different Configuration Manager sites can support a different sets of site system roles.
 The supported site system roles depends on the type of site (a central administration site, primary site, or secondary site).
-The topology of your hierarchy can limit the placement of some roles at ceratin site types.
+The topology of your hierarchy can limit the placement of some roles at certain site types.
 For example, the service connection point is only supported at the top-tier site of the hierarchy, which might be a central administration site or a stand-alone primary site.
 This role is not supported at a child primary site or at secondary sites.

 After a site installs, you can move the  location of some site system roles from their default location on the site server to another server (like the management point or distribution point that install by default on a primary or secondary site server).
 You can also install additional instances of some site system roles to expand the capabilities of your site (provide more services to clients) and to meet your business requirements.
 Some roles are required, while others are optional: